josephsieang/langchain-for-llm-application-development-coursera/README.md

 ## Environment
   * Install python 3.11.5
-  * Prepare .env file with the content below:
+  * Prepare .env file with the content below and place it at root folder:
     * OPENAI_API_KEY=<YOUR_OPENAI_API_KEY_HERE>
   * Install packages
     * python-dotenv 0.21.0